ZeitOnline/vivi/core/src/zeit/workflow/README.txt

 Retract script
 --------------

-The retract script removes files and foldes but it just needs the root to recursivly remove.
+The retract script removes files and folders.
+It removes in the opposite order of publish:

 >>> logfile.seek(0)
 >>> logfile.truncate()